-During our visit he explained to us that his vision is much larger than just brewing beer.
+During our visit, he explained to us that his vision is much larger than just brewing beer.
 He adheres to a low impact structure by abiding by three self-enforced principles within his business.

-These include social impact by bringing world awareness to the real like inside the favelas.
+These include social impact by bringing world awareness to the really like inside the favelas.
 He strives to show people that life in Vidigal is different from what they see on TV.
 Economically he supports small businesses and entrepreneurs inside the favela so they do not have to seek work outside the community.

 Lastly, he promotes environmentally sound practices by using all recycled bottles.
 He never buys used bottles for Vidigal Beer.
-He also uses local ingredients that are produced from within the favela, including fruits that come from the eco park.
+He also uses local ingredients that are produced from within the favela, including fruits that come from the eco-park.

-Sourcing local ingredients means production is slow but I feel that is a fair trade off for promoting the sustainability of Vidigal.
+Sourcing local ingredients means production is slow but I feel that is a fair trade-off for promoting the sustainability of Vidigal.

 Why Social Impact Matters in the Favelas

-Despite the variance of condition, none of the residents live in conventional housing.
+Despite the variance of conditions, none of the residents live in conventional housing.
 The people in these communities spend lifetimes of wages constructing concrete homes to live in and unfortunately, formal sanitation systems are not part of the budget.

-This assumption has a ripple effect that filters all the way to the youth and in many cases leads them down the exact path they were trying to avoid due to lack of opportunity or other options.
+This assumption has a ripple effect that filters all the way to the youth and in many cases lead them down the exact path they were trying to avoid due to lack of opportunity or other options.

 The recent rise of interest in favela culture by travelers has led to a surge in opportunity for people to thrive within their communities by being part of and helping to develop social enterprises.